 IRI and its members are committed to advancing diversity, equity, and inclusion (DEI) across the insured retirement industry.

-By acting in collaboration and establishing best practices, we can build workforces that reflect the communities we serve and that encourage all employees to bring their authentic selves to work every day.
+By acting in collaboration and establishing best practices, we can build workforces that reflect the communities we serve and ensure broad access to products that help people achieve a secure and dignified retirement.

 The Coalition for Equity in Wholesaling has a simple mission: Create an inclusive wholesaler workforce that mirrors the diversity of America.